radixmo/freeshop/readme.txt

 This theme is based on [UnderStrap] (https://github.com/holger1411/understrap) which was started by huge fans of Underscores, Bootstrap, and Sass who decided to combine these into a solid WordPress Theme Framework.

 You can use FreeShop as starter theme and build out your own theme on top of it.
-Or, you use it as parent theme and create your own child theme for FreeShop.
+Or, you can use it as parent theme and create your own child theme for FreeShop.

 ## License